 This scratch-made venison stew recipe is easy to make and the deer meat is fall-apart tender.
 It’s packed with veggies and simple ingredients.

 If you missed, my husband and I welcomed our baby girl, Madi Jo, in July 2020.
 While my pregnancy was full of many blessings, I also experienced some pretty serious food aversions in my first trimester.
 The biggest one really being meat, which was weird for me!
-A few weeks ago, I finally made this venison stew.
+Once my aversions calmed down, I finally made this venison stew.
 I tried it, and it is still my favorite meal I ate while pregnant.
 That and this venison chili.
 Go figure!

 It was really odd in the beginning to be totally turned off by the sight or smell of venison since we eat some much of it in our home.